Are Selkies Real? Orkney Folklore Explained (Trows, Finfolk)

 • Music and Art: Traditional Orkney fiddle tunes often reference Trows, while contemporary artists find inspiration in the islands' mythical creatures and landscapes.

-• Storytelling: The annual Orkney Storytelling Festival keeps these oral traditions alive, celebrating the power of local legends.
+• Storytelling: The annual Orkney Storytelling Festival keeps these oral traditions alive, celebrating the power of local legends, and year-round you can join an evening of folklore told aloud by a peat fire in Stromness.

 • Community Identity: Folklore reinforces a unique Orcadian identity, distinct from mainland Scotland, rooted in its Norse past and maritime environment.